markog404/im-loss-calculator/README.md

 Simple tool to calculate impermanent loss when providing liquidity.
 -------------------------------------------------------------------
 This calculator is based on Uniswap's constant product formula.
-It does not account for fees and lp rewards for expected value.
+It does not account for fees and lp rewards for expected value.<br>
+Try it here: cryptocoder.net